 Populations are not usually very large.
 However, in some places the density has reached 200 individuals per hectare.
 The populations sometimes reach high densities in agricultural landscapes.
 For example, in the fields of central Byelorussia 7 specimens per 10 m2 have been censused.

 Hibernation occurs from September - October to March - May in the same sites where it hides in summer.
 Otherwise, the toad buries itself in the soil.
 Reproduction occurs in different months, in dependence on the latitude.
 Breeding choruses reach maximum intensity in the evening.
 The mating call differs from that in the Green Toad (B. viridis).
 Amplexus is pectoral.
 The clutch contains 2800-4000 eggs deposited in two strings of 1-2 m length.
 Metamorphosis occurs usually in summer, but cases of larval overwintering are known.
 The mass appearance of newly metamorphosed toadlets is typical.
 Adult age may attain 17 years.
 The diet consists mainly of crawling invertebrates (ants, beetles etc.); mirmecophagy is typical, like in other congeneric species.

 Trends and Threats

-Many populations of this species are decline because of anthropogenic pressure, primarily alteration of its specialized habitats: afforestation of heathlands and their reclamation for agriculture, acidification of breeding ponds due to polluted rains, use of coastal dunes for holiday industry.
+Many populations of this species are decline because of anthropogenic pressure, primarily alteration of its specialized habitats: afforestation of heath lands and their reclamation for agriculture, acidification of breeding ponds due to polluted rains, use of coastal dunes for holiday industry (Beja et al 2009).

-There have been some translocation projects for Bufo calamita in the UK.
-The translocation projects show signs of sucess.
-This was a result of coupling the reintroduction effort with large scale habitat restoration and maintenance effort.
+There have been translocation projects for the Natterjack toad in the UK, which have had signs of success, probably due to coupling the reintroduction effort with large scale habitat restoration and maintenance effort (Seigel and Dodd 2001).